-Having misconfigured domain can lead to sensitive information leakage or expose to security risk where an attacker can take advantage of it.
+Having a misconfigured domain can lead to sensitive information leakage or exposure to security risk where an attacker can take advantage of it.

 When we talk about securing a web application, mostly we focus on layer 3, 4 & 7 protection and ignore doing anything on a domain level.

 One should consider doing everything it takes to secure online business at every layer to protect brands, business reputation & financial loss.
 In my previous post, I mentioned tools to check DNS health for troubleshooting, and some of you asked about testing security, so here you go.

 How do you ensure your DNS/domain is secure from online threats?

 - Using registrar provides the highest level of security but it comes with the price.

 - Using a cloud-based security provider that provides web securing including domain.

 - You can test your domain with the following tools to find out the security state and take necessary action if any vulnerability found.